Our Curricular Pillars

 The Self

-The pillar of the SELF reflects boys’ unseen, yet critical, self-knowledge, development, inner growth, and all related physical, mental, emotional, and moral developmental processes.
+The pillar of the SELF reflects young people’s unseen, yet critical, self-knowledge, development, inner growth, and all related physical, mental, emotional, and moral developmental processes.
 The Self can be viewed as an evolving whole with multiple behaviors, skills, and habits of mind, built on over time.
-Holistic self-development empowers boys to observe, assess, and act in the world with purpose and from a place of integrity and compassion.
-The Self is developed in a multitude of places at EBSB: in the classroom, Advisory, Town Meeting, Clubs, and in the community.
+Holistic self-development empowers young people to observe, assess, and act in the world with purpose and from a place of integrity and compassion.
+The Self is developed in a multitude of places at EBS: in the classroom, Advisory, Town Meeting, Clubs, and in the community.

 The goals of the Self are: